In the wake of the pandemic and the protests, purpose is suddenly a superpower

 This unprecedented time in our country will hopefully drive us toward meaningful and long-overdue reform in critical areas: healthcare, civil rights, and the criminal justice system.
 In the short term, current events have created a field of reputational landmines for brands as they try to say and do all the right things for their customers, their employees, and the general public.
 This pivotal point in time is also leading toward a shift in power toward purposeful brands.
 For the first time in history, the do-gooders might actually have the upper hand.

 In normal times, it’s fairly easy for companies to put on a good show when it comes to socially conscious behaviors.
 There’s long been confusion among consumers when it comes to determining which companies have a true purpose and which ones are just really great at promoting it.
-But recent events have turned things upside down, shook companies to their core, and, for most, exposed whether their core values are as meaningful as they say.
+But recent events have turned things upside down, shaken companies to their core, and, for most, exposed whether their core values are as meaningful as they say.
 It’s been hard enough for mission-centered brands to get it right.
 But it’s been nearly impossible for those that don’t have social responsibility baked into their business model to get anything right.

 In normal times, companies that operate with socially responsible models have uphill battles, competing against bigger organizations that don’t hold themselves to the same high standards.
 Their competitors cut corners, have lower moral and ethical thresholds, and possess unlimited marketing dollars to publicly shape their story.